 Working hours: Mon thru Sat 09 AM – 02 AM

-Ask an expat living here what are the best cafes in Rome and good chance he will put the Barnum at the top of the list.
+Ask an expat living in Rome what are the best cafes in Rome and a good chance he will put the Barnum at the top of the list.
 The locals say it has the best coffee in the area, and it also has nice brunch options and drinks.
 There’s a nice wooden table in the room next to the bar, a little bit tight, so go early if you want to find a sit.
+They offer all kinds of food, from juices to dinner and salads.

 Did you find this article about the best cafes in Rome useful?
 Or maybe you’ve found one more beautiful coffee shop in Rome?
 Let me know in the comments 😉